GrandTour: A Legged Robotics Dataset in the Wild for Multi-Modal Perception and State Estimation: Discussion and limitations

 \section{Discussion and limitations}

 The GrandTour dataset represents an extensive multi-modal data resource for legged robotics research, yet several limitations must be acknowledged to guide future developments.
 While the dataset covers a wide range of environmental conditions, its current geographic scope is limited to Switzerland.
 This regional focus may introduce biases related to specific architectural styles, vegetation, and ambient lighting conditions.
-Further bias is introduced by the equipment (Total Station, car, toolboxes) and the personnel required for a safety ensured recording process.
 The dataset today does not contain revisits of the same environments under varying conditions (different seasons, weather patterns, or times of day).
 Despite the comprehensive sensor suite, the dataset currently lacks certain emerging modalities, such as radar, FMCW LiDAR, and event cameras.
+While, GrandTour does not currently include annotated semantic labels or dynamic-object segmentation masks, we view this as a natural direction for community-driven extension and welcome contributed annotations on top of the released sequences.